Achaja

 Achaia is a Polish fantasy series of novels written by Andrzej Ziemiański, published in three volumes in 2002, 2003 and 2004 by the Fabryka Słów.
 The first two volumes received the Janusz A. Zajdel Award nomination (in 2002 and 2003, respectively); the second one received the Nautilus Award in 2004.
 All three volumes were reissued in 2011.

-Due to an error, the second volume did not include one chapter.
-It was later published in Science Fiction magazine.

 The Achaia series is written as a trilogy and the first three volumes are considered to be the first part of the trilogy.

-The second part of the trilogy is called Pomnik Cesarzowej Achai.
+The second part of the trilogy is called Pomnik Cesarzowej Achai (The Monument of the Empress Achaia).

 Plot synopsis

 Achaja is a firstborn daughter of one of the seven Great Dukes of Troy, Archentar.
 It is a Troy's tradition to have the first child sent to a military service in their youth.
 While most noble families manage to get their daughters out of this ordeal by temporary adopting some boys from lesser nobility, Archentar is manipulated by his young wife to actually send the princess off to the training.
 Soon after, her unit is dispatched to a battlefield and captured by the enemy forces of Luan.
 There, Achaja is to be used as a leverage to get back lands from Troy.
 Upon Archentar's diplomatic visit in Luan, the girl is tortured beneath his window so that the man could hear her screams before the negotiations over lands.
 As the man does not budge, she is made into a slave and sent to a labour camp to build a Royal Road.
 In order to survive, she takes a deal made by two experienced slaves to sell her body to them for protection.
 One of them, Hekke, turns out to have been a famous sword master before he disgraced himself and ended up as a slave.
 He teaches Achaja the craft.
 After a while, Achaja decides to try and run away from the camp despite the risk of terrible death if she is caught.
 Against all odds, she manages to succeed and starts her journey which will make her take on many different roles: a prostitute, a farmer girl and finally, a soldier instrumental in a war that will change the shape of the whole continent.

 When Achaja is first introduced to the reader, she compares herself to a little girl of which she has been reading - alone in the woods and afraid of monsters.
 As her own story goes on, Achaja realises that she has now herself become a monster that little girls in the woods may be afraid of.